s7manth/tp/docs/DeveloperGuide.md

 ### Import CSV feature
 [<sub><sup>Back to top</sup></sub>](#table-of-contents)

-##### Aim of the feature

-CSV files are by far one of the most commonly used formats for organizing large amounts of data in an efficient manner.
-Since they are plain text files, they are easier to transfer onto a spreadsheet or another storage database regardless of the software being used.
-Since LumiNUS provides a way to import student data from CSV files, the user would not have to go through the repeated, error-prone process of manually adding each student's data to the database. `import-csv` automates this process and provides a one-command solution to this problem.

 #### Implementation

 The following classes were created in the process of implementing the `import-csv`